front42/node.js-file-manager/README.md

 - os --homedir - gets home directory and prints it to console
 - os --username - gets current system user name (not the username set with application starts) and prints it to console
 - hash path_to_file - calculates hash for file and prints it into console
+- compress path_to_file.TXT path_to_destination.BR - compress file using Brotli algorithm
+- decompress path_to_file.BR path_to_destination.TXT - decompress file using Brotli algorithm
+and so on